ORNL-Fusion/GITR/README.md

 > make -j
 > make install

-  Naviate to the build folder and verify you see bin, doc, and share - bin contains the cmake executable.
+  Navigate to the build folder and verify you see bin, doc, and share - bin contains the cmake executable.
 Get the full filepath of the executable in the bin directory with:
 > readlink -f <cmake-executable file>
   Running this file like